Welcoming Your New Employee

 • Enable your new employee to meet people from other departments that interface with his/her position

-• Encourage exploration of and participation in campus activities and community groups
+• Encourage exploration of and participation in campus activities and community groups, as well as their associated campus newsletters etc.

 <<Previous | Next Section: Before the First Day >>